-- 1 The TNC positions the touch probe at rapid traverse (value from FMAX column) following the positioning logic (See "Executing touch probe cycles", page 280) to the starting point 1.
+- 1 Following the positioning logic, the TNC positions the touch probe at rapid traverse (value from FMAX column) (see "Executing touch probe cycles", page 286) to touch point 1.
 The TNC calculates the touch points from the data in the cycle and the safety clearance from the SET\UP column of the touch probe table. - 2 Then the touch probe moves to the entered measuring height and runs the first probing process at the probing feed rate (column F). - 3 Then the touch probe moves either paraxially at measuring height or at clearance height to the next starting point 2 and probes the second touch point. - 4 The TNC positions the probe to starting point 3 and then to starting point 4 to probe the third and fourth touch points. - 5 Finally the TNC returns the touch probe to the clearance height and saves the actual values and the deviations in the following Q parameters: